 The SMART Recovery program recognizes that the participants may be in any of the 6 stages of change and different exercises are helpful at the different stages.
 The Stages are;

 Processes refer to activities that are initiated regularly to effect change.
-They are;
+The SMART Recovery’s process of change are;

 - Social liberation – external environment considerations that can help in changing